 I pray and commit myself to walking with (my loved one) as he journeys to faith in You.
 And however long that takes, I pray You will help me persevere in bringing to You his needs until one day he is able to do that on his own.

-Thank You, dear Lord, for hearing my prayers and caring for my loved one and wanting him to come home to You even more than I do.
+Thank You, dear Lord, for hearing my prayers and caring for my loved one and wanting them to come home to you even more than I do.

 It is in Jesus’ Name that I pray with faith,